 Nerve Pain in the Neck: Symptoms, Causes, and Treatment

-Nerve pain in the neck occurs when a nerve is irritated or compressed, often due to a herniated disc or poor posture.
+Nerve pain in the neck occurs when a nerve becomes irritated or pinched, often due to a herniated disc or poor posture.
 It can cause radiating pain, numbness, and tingling.
-Early treatment with rest, physical therapy, and medication can alleviate discomfort.
+Early treatment with rest, physical therapy, and medication can relieve the symptoms.
+Read more about herniated discs in the neck .

 Common symptoms include:

-• Radiating pain from the neck down into the arm
+• Radiating pain from the neck down the arm

 • Numbness and tingling in the arm and hand